philippmayrth/remote-dev/README.md

 ## Goals
 ### Goals of this project
-- See if its viable to develop only with an iPad connected via SSH or Mosh to a remote server (hosting this Docker immage)
+- See if its viable to develop only with an iPad connected via SSH or Mosh to a remote server (hosting this Docker image)
 - Try to find a somewhat semi effective workflolw

 ### Non goals